demisto/content/Packs/MicrosoftDNS/README.md

 ### XDRC (XDR Collector)

-You will need to use the information described [here](https://docs.paloaltonetworks.com/cortex/cortex-xdr/cortex-xdr-pro-admin/cortex-xdr-collectors/xdr-collector-datasets#id7f0fcd4d-b019-4959-a43a-40b03db8a8b2).
+Use the information described [here](https://docs.paloaltonetworks.com/cortex/cortex-xdr/cortex-xdr-pro-admin/cortex-xdr-collectors/xdr-collector-datasets#id7f0fcd4d-b019-4959-a43a-40b03db8a8b2).

-You can configure the vendor and product by replacing [vendor]\_[product]\_raw with msft_dns_raw
+You can configure the vendor and product by replacing [vendor]\_[product]\_raw with *msft_dns_raw*.

-When configuring the instance, you should use a yml that configures the vendor and product, just as seen in the below configuration for the Microsoft DNS product.
+When configuring the instance, you should use a yml file that configures the vendor and product, as shown in the below configuration for the Microsoft DNS product.

-Copy and paste the below YAML in the "Filebeat Configuration File" section (inside the relevant profile under the "XDR Collectors Profiles").
+Copy and paste the following in the *Filebeat Configuration File* section (inside the relevant profile under the *XDR Collectors Profiles*).

-#### Filebeat Configuration file:
+#### Filebeat Configuration File

 ```
 filebeat.inputs: